-Third sector communications professionals often complain their work is undervalued.
+Third sector communications professionals often tell us their work is undervalued.
 Yet few feel equipped to spell out how critical communications really are.
-What’s needed is a robust, outcome-focused strategy – which a new book by Eden Stanley and CharityComms is designed to help develop.
+What’s needed is a robust, outcome-focused strategy – which this book by Eden Stanley and CharityComms is designed to help you develop.

-If you’re somebody who works in charity communications for a living, you’ll be familiar with the argument: communications are a nice add-on, a great way to report on what an NGO does, but finally, they’re an optional extra, and usually the first budget to be cut during lean times.
+If you’re somebody who works in charity communications for a living, you’ll be familiar with the argument: communications are a nice add-on, a great way to report on what your organisation does, but finally, they’re an optional extra, and usually the first budget to be cut during lean times.

-But organisations that see communications differently – not as peripheral, but as a central plank in their organisational strategy – are organisations that succeed.
+But organisations that see communications differently – not as peripheral, but as a central plank in their organisational strategy – are the organisations that succeed.
 Some of the best-loved and most successful charity brands are a case in point: like Macmillan, Save the Children and the National Trust.
-Each of them have made communications core function – in quite different ways – and each of them is delivering huge impact in public engagement.
-It’s no fluke, and Make it matter, Creating communications strategies for the non-profit sector, offers insights and advice on how these, and other, organisations have achieved great things.
+Each of them have made communications core function – in quite different ways – and each is delivering huge impact in public engagement.
+Make it matter, Creating communications strategies for the non-profit sector, offers insights and advice on how these, and other, organisations have achieved great things.